LyfeOnEdge/3DStore/README.md

 This app is a cross-platform gui written in python for installing 3DS homebrew packages from a libget repository.
 If the package contains a cia and you have set up 3DStore to install cias the cia will automatically be installed to the SD card using custom-install.py

-After installation you must run custom-install-finalize in cfw on the 3DS to finalize the installation of any cias. custom-install-finalize installs a ticket, plus a seed if required.
+After installing a cia you must run custom-install-finalize in cfw on the 3DS to finalize the installation of any cias. custom-install-finalize installs a ticket, plus a seed if required.
 This is required for the title to appear and function.

 #### Features: